aurelienmerz/SaucyWavesMidiSynth/README.md

 # SaucyWavesMidiSynth

+# Getting Started
+This guide assumes you have a machine equipped with XCode 10.1 or higher, Projucer from JUCE and Maximilian framework
+# Installation

 ## Plugin usage:
 1. Connect your midi controller to your computer via USB or Bluetooth (ROLI)
 2. Open your DAW